AineiasStymphalios/Mediterranean_Sea.py/README.md

 | Large | 84×36 |
 | Huge | 92×40 |

-Gameplay-wise, this should result in empire sizes similar to that in Inland_Sea.py.
+Gameplay-wise, this should result in empire sizes similar to that of Inland_Sea.py.

-## Historical starting locations
+## Starting Location Options
 - Historical (Fixed): If there are any map-appropriate Vanilla BTS Civilizations in the playerlist, they are placed on fixed regions.
 Remaining players assignments fall back to the Shuffle method, and then to default methods.
 - Historical (Shuffle): Randomly places all players in 5 primary, 5 secondary, and 8 tertiary locations, in order of priority.
 Remaining players are placed with default methods.
 - Vanilla: Default behavior